veracode/veracode-fix/README.md

 IMAGE prComment_singleFix
 - If `prComment` is set to `true` and 'fixType' is set to `batch` the action will create a comment on the PR with a single fixe per file, for every flaw that is fixable.
 IMAGE prComment_batchFix
 - If `files` is set to `changed` and the action runs on a PR, it will only fix flaws in files that have been changed in the PR.
-If it is run on a `commit` it will only fix flaws in files that have been changed in the commit.
+Only works if the action runs on a PR.
 - If it is running on a PR it will create annotations for changed and unchagened files.
 This cannot be disabled and should help PR reviewers to see what could be fixed with Veracode Fix.
 IMAGE changedFileAnnotation
 IMAGE unchangedFileAnnotation